theolivenbaum/resin/README.md

 Scores are calculated using the default scoring scheme which is a vector space/tf-idf bag-of-words model.

 Scoring is column-oriented.
 Analyzed fields participate in the scoring.

-## Disk-based tree traversal
-The index is a fast disk-based left-child-right-sibling character trie.

 ## Pluggable storage engine
 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.